 I get a hint of lightly toasted coconut chips, and I love it.

 This passed the underwater test with flying glitters (sorry!).
-Ironically, I find the stickiness completely goes away after a dip in the pool and all that’s left is perfect shimmering skin.
+Like the Patrick Ta version, I find the stickiness completely goes away after a dip in the pool and all that’s left is perfect shimmering skin.

 Glitter Intensity: 5

 Rihanna did not come to play when she made Body Lava; it SHIMMERS.
 Outdoor light, indoor light, flashlight test—it aces all of them all.
 Rih told viewers in her Vogue makeup tutorial that Body Lava was a creation derived from her own need.
 After years of crushing up glitters and mixing it with oils on the beaches of Barbados, she formulated her own.
 And, seriously, who doesn’t want to glow like Rihanna?